-131 INTRODUCTION TO DRAWING
+- 131 INTRODUCTION TO DRAWING 3 credits

 Freehand drawing experiences with an orientation to elements and principles of visual organization.
 Limited media.

-TWO-DIMENSIONAL DESIGN
+- TWO-DIMENSIONAL DESIGN

-Fundamental information about the theory and practice of visual design as applied to surfaces including composition, color, and pictorial illusions, with lecture and studio experience.

-VISUAL ARTS AWARENESS

-Prerequisite: 3400:210.
-Lecture course providing appreciation and understanding of various types/periods with emphasis on topics and influences on societies, rather than on historical sequences.
+Fundamental information about the theory and practice of visual design as applied to surfaces including composition, color, and pictorial illusions, with lecture and studio experience. - VISUAL ARTS AWARENESS 3 credits Prerequisite: 3400:210.
+Lecture course providing appreciation and understanding of various types/periods with emphasis on topics and influences on societies, rather than on historical sequences. - 231 DRAWING II 3 credits Prerequisite: 7100:131.

-DRAWING II

-Prerequisite: 7100:131.
 Continuation of 131.
 In-depth exploration of wide range of techniques and media.
 Attention to controlled descriptive drawing and space illusion and their aesthetic applications.

-INTRODUCTION TO PHOTOGRAPHY

-Prerequisite: 7100:131 and 144, or 286 or 2240:124.
-Lecture, studio and laboratory course techniques and aesthetics are studied using 35mm cameras.
-A 35mm camera with full manual control is required.